A Fast Template Periodogram for Detecting Non-sinusoidal Fixed-shape Signals in Irregularly Sampled Time Series

 \subsection{Extending Lomb-Scargle}

-The LS periodogram has numerous extensions to account for, e.g., biased estimates of the mean brightness \citep{Zechmeister+Kurster_2009}, non-sinusoidal signals \citep{Schwarzenberg-Czerny_1996,Palmer_2009}, multi-band observations \citep{Vanderplas+Ivezic_2015}, and to mitigate overfitting of more flexible models via regularization \citep{Vanderplas+Ivezic_2015}.
-For a detailed review of the LS periodogram and its extensions, see \cite{Vanderplas_2018}.
+The LS periodogram has numerous extensions to account for, e.g., biased estimates of the mean brightness \citep{Zechmeister+Kurster_2009}, non-sinusoidal signals \citep{Schwarzenberg-Czerny_1996,Bretthorst_2003,Palmer_2009,Baluev_2009,Baluev_2013a}, multiple periodicities \citep{Baluev_2013b,Baluev_2013c}, multi-band observations \citep{Vanderplas+Ivezic_2015}, and to mitigate overfitting of more flexible models via regularization \citep{Vanderplas+Ivezic_2015}. \cite{Baluev_2008} provided the framework for improving false alarm statistics with extreme value theory, and this was generalized further in \cite{Baluev_2013a}.
+For a more detailed review of the LS periodogram and its extensions, see \cite{Vanderplas_2018}.

 The multi-harmonic LS periodogram \citep[][MHGLS]{Bretthorst+Chi-Cheng_1988,Schwarzenberg-Czerny_1996,Palmer_2009}, provides a more flexible model by adding harmonic components to the fit: